jinitsuga/jinitsuga/README.md

 👋 Hi, I’m Agu!
 Self-taught developer, confident front-ender transitioning into fullstack!.
 Very detail-oriented, love thinking about UI/UX and systems.

-Always looking for coding friends to talk shop! - 📫 You can find me on Discord - Jin#6139
+Always looking for coding friends to talk shop! - 📫 You can find me on Discord: nitsugai

 Recently started contributing to Open Source. ❤